Master of Arts in Communication Studies

 • Critical thinking and the ability to compare and contrast information.

-• Multi-cultural and diversity competencies.
+• Multi-cultural competencies.

 • Conflict management and resolution.